Open-LinaOS-Foundation/LinaOS/Documentation/dev-tools/kunit/usage.rst

 What is KUnit?
 --------------

-"K" is short for "kernel" so "KUnit" is the "(Linux) Kernel Unit Testing Framework."
+"K" is short for "kernel" so "KUnit" is the "(LinaOS) Kernel Unit Testing Framework."
 KUnit is intended first and foremost for writing unit tests; it is general enough that it can be used to write integration tests; however, this is a secondary goal.
 KUnit has no ambition of being the only testing framework for